-- Able to commit for 2 years (3 times per month on the roster) after successful completion of the training process. - Willing to follow guidelines and represent the GRCC in a positive manner. - Computer literate.
+- Able to commit for a minimum of 2 years (3 times per month on the roster) after successful completion of the training process. - Willing to follow guidelines and represent the GRCC in a positive manner. - Computer literate.

 What will you receive